I have lived all over the beautiful and diverse state of California. With beaches, mountains, deserts, and redwoods

 There is a nearly level, paved, three-mile bike trail going through the park, and there are picnic areas for day use.
 It is an easy hike up Mount Barnabe thanks to a network of fire roads and hiking trails in the park.

 The campground at Samuel P. Taylor park is designed for car camping, it's perfect for large groups or families with children.
 Dogs are allowed as long as they are kept on a leash and kept inside the tent or RV at night.
-It's in a beautiful, lush, redwood grove, so there is plenty of shade in the summer months which can be quite warm, but it gets pretty chilly at night.
-A creek runs through it and there is a swimming hole about a mile from the campground.
+It's in a beautiful, lush, redwood grove, so there is plenty of shade in the summer months which can be quite warm.
+It still gets chilly at night.
+A creek runs through and there is a swimming hole about a mile from the campground.

 You are really not going to have to rough it too much, it's only about 15 minutes from a market, and the campground offers flush toilets and hot showers.
 You may find that you're a little close to your neighbors, but there's a strictly enforced no noise rule at 10:00 pm, so at least they won't keep you up.
 The raccoons that regularly raid the camp ice chests might though, so make sure you secure your food.

 4. Tomales Bay State Park